osmedeus/osmedeus-base/README.md

   ## Scan for CIDR with file contains CIDR with the format '1.2.3.4/24'
-  osmedeus scan -f cidr -t list-of-cidrs.txt
+  osmedeus scan -f cidr -t list-of-cidrs.txt osmedeus scan -f cidr -t '1.2.3.4/24' # this will auto convert the single input to the file and run

+  # directly run on vuln scan and directory scan on list of domains
+  osmedeus scan -f vuln-and-dirb -t list-of-domains.txt

   ## Use a custom wordlist
   osmedeus scan -t sample.com -p 'wordlists={{.Data}}/wordlists/content/big.txt' -p 'fthreads=40'